Automattic/themes/club/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A blank starting point for building your site.

 == Description ==

 Club is a funky, vibrant, opinionated theme with a monospaced font.
 Both its styles and spacing form an edgy aesthetic perfect for those looking to build a quirky website.